Skip to content

 • config – Path to talosconfig file (default: ~/.talos/config)

-• iso – Cloud provider ISO/image ID for Talos Linux (default: 122630 for x86)
+• iso – Cloud provider ISO/image ID for Talos Linux (default: 122630 for x86; use 122629 for ARM)

-Hetzner options (spec.cluster.hetzner):
+Hetzner options (spec.provider.hetzner):

 • controlPlaneServerType – Server type for control-plane nodes (default: cx23)